8 Reasons why marketing automation is the new career opportunity for engineers

 Marketing today has evolved, from simple advertising and distribution to much more complex function.
 From a few data points, which needed a lot of intuition to be interpreted, it has come to a point, where you need cloud and big data technologies to store and analyse the data.

-From simple human interaction, it now includes analysing data patterns, solving problems, discovering and applying models to get maximum Return on Marketing Investment.
+From simple human interaction, it now includes analyzing data patterns, solving problems, discovering and applying models to get maximum Return on Marketing Investment.
 It now includes a lot of science along with art.
 Besides that, Marketing is the art of connecting with customers, a lot of customers, at the same time.
 When you run marketing campaigns, ideally, you connect with a lot of customers, on individual basis.
 This is practically daunting, if not impossible, using just outlook, spreadsheets and the likes.
 Enter Marketing Automation.
 You need to build automated solutions, that reach out to customers, individually, automatically!

 Automation is the problem that engineers love to solve.
 They are coached to solve problems in their school and colleges.
 Here are few reasons why engineers would perform well in marketing role.